Training Related Activities

-Annual Retreat of the Graduate Training Program in Developmental Biology
+Annual Symposium of the Graduate Training Program in Developmental Biology

 A day-long event that includes a keynote seminar from a prominent scientist in the field of developmental biology, research talks by current and former trainees, as well as informal round table discussion over lunch or dinner with the keynote speaker.
 Research talks are open to the entire Penn community, and Training Grant mentors are strongly encouraged to attend.

 Trainees meet for an informal lunch with a faculty guest of their choosing.
 The intention is to promote informal discussions centered around the faculty’s field of research, how it relates to clinical issues, the translation of scientific discoveries to address medical problems, and to discuss general issues such as lab management or career path decisions.

 ‘Show and Tell’ research day with talks and hands on experience

 To provide trainees with the opportunity to hone their teaching skills, we hold a regular ‘research teaching day’ event.
 These half-day events will start off with research presentations by trainees with the focus on explaining the ‘why’ and ‘how’ of their thesis projects to other trainees.
 This will be followed by an ‘hands on’ lab experiences organized and led by each trainee.
 This portion varies dependent on the trainee’s project, but is aimed to complement the presentation with a lab experience.

 Professional development activities